sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 - [Assign licenses to user accounts in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users)
 - [Assign licenses to user accounts with PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell)

 **After the unlicensed OneDrive account archival** - The account must be reactivated from the archived state before a license can be assigned.
 If the archived account has an associated user, the IT admin can give the user a valid license and the account is automatically reactivated within 24 hours.
 If the archived account doesn't have an associated user (for example, if the identity was deleted), then we recommend admins move any actively needed content to a SharePoint site or an active and licensed OneDrive account.
-See [Assign or unassign licenses for users in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users) for more information on licensing and active users in Microsoft 365.
+For more information on licensing and active users in Microsoft 365, see [Assign or unassign licenses for users in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users).

 ### Delete unlicensed OneDrive account